tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 <img src='images/writeup/test-signs.png' width="90%"/>

 ### Challenges
 Within the new image set, the ones below pose distinct challenges for the model.
-My hypothesis was that the model would get less than 50% of these correct, while scoring above 80% on the "normal" test images.
-In particular, the combination signs I found on the streets of Prague seem particularly challenging.
-How would the model react when it sees two signs in the same image?
+My hypothesis was that the model would get less than 50% of these correct, while scoring above 80% on the other "normal" new images.
+In particular, some of the signs I found on the streets of Prague seem particularly challenging.
+How would the model react when it sees two standard signs combined into a single custom sign?
 Keep reading to find out!

 1. **Large Vehicles Prohibited** &mdash; like many signs that I encountered on the streets of Prague, a single traffic sign includes a combination of two or more signs/symbols.
 <img src='images/new-signs/challenging/16-large_vehicles_prohibited_prg_a.jpg' width="10%"/>